 - Retailers, contractors & other businesses in Union County providing discounts to veterans @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

-The Township of Berkeley Heights this year will participate in "Operation Green Light" for our veterans.
-This coming Veterans Day, the National Association of Counties (NACo) and the National Association of County Veteran Service Officers (NACVSO) invite the nation’s 3,069 counties, parishes, boroughs, and municipalities to join Operation Green Light and show support for veterans by lighting our buildings green from November 7 to November 13.
-By shining a green light, we (local governments and residents) will let veterans know that they are seen, appreciated and supported.
+The Township of Berkeley Heights in 2022 participated in "Operation Green Light" for our veterans.
+On Veterans Day, the National Association of Counties (NACo) and the National Association of County Veteran Service Officers (NACVSO) invite dthe nation’s 3,069 counties, parishes, boroughs, and municipalities to join Operation Green Light and show support for veterans by lighting our buildings green from November 7 to November 13.
+By shining a green light, we (local governments and residents) let veterans know that they are seen, appreciated and supported.
 We invite residents and businesses throughout Berkeley Heights to do the same, to support our hometown heroes!

 Parking for Purple Heart/Combat-Wounded Veterans